 I Corinthians 15:29 Now if there is no resurrection, what will those do who are baptized for the dead?
 If the dead are not raised at all, why are people baptized for them?

 Galatians 3:27 For as many of you as have been baptized into Christ have put on Christ.

 So, the confusion of whether we are justified by faith is settled.
 Yes, we are justified by faith.
 However, we are no longer under the Old Covenant.
-Therefore, justification by faith in Jesus Christ alone will not bring salvation because it only brings justification.
-We are now under the New Covenant, which requires justification and sanctification for salvation.
-After we are justified by our faith, we must then be sanctified.
+Therefore, justification by faith in Jesus Christ alone will not bring sanctification because it only brings justification.
+We are now under the New Covenant, which requires justification and sanctification (water and Spirit).
+After we are justified by our faith, we must then also be sanctified.
 Therefore, baptism is how we get “into Christ” (buried with Christ in death) and become sanctified by the Holy Spirit (resurrected with Christ into life), fulfilling the requirements of the New Covenant.

 **For More on Baptism, See the Article Titled “Baptism: The Work of the Deity.”